Lohit9/MasterYourAlgorithms/README.md

 23. **Pair of ints**

-24. **Permutations of a string**: Given a string list all the possible permutations of a string sorted in lexicographical order.
+24. **Permutations of a string**: Given a string list all the possible permutations of a string

 25. **Different Number**: Given an array arr of n unique non-negative integers, how can you most efficiently find a non-negative integer that is not in the array?